 The dentist may prescribe an antibiotic to treat or prevent infection.

 Root canal treats infected or injured pulp.
 This helps to repair a tooth before it requires extraction.

 If the pulp becomes injured or diseased, it cannot repair itself, and the tissue dies.

-If a person has a deep cavity, a cracked tooth, or a loose filling, bacteria can enter the pulp.
+If there is a deep cavity, a cracked tooth, or a loose filling, bacteria can enter the pulp.

 The bacteria will eventually destroy the pulp.
-If the bacteria penetrate through the root openings, this can cause an infection in the bone.
+If the bacteria penetrate through the root openings, it can cause an infection in the bone.